xmatters/xm-labs-integrationhub/README.md

 8. For headers, use *Content-Type* under **Name**, and *application/json* under **Value**

-9. Under body, you will have to enter each part of the input you would like to send to xMatters (yeah, this part kind of sucks...).
+9. Under body, you will have to enter each part of the input you would like to send to xMatters (this part isn't so much fun...).
 Here is a good example of an input body:
 <kbd>
 <img src="media/step body.png">
 </kbd>